sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 for this might be that there is a shared methodological feature for particular sub-sets of the observed variables such that the observed variables might be correlated for methodological rather than substantive latent factor reasons.
-We’ll return to this possibility in a later section but, for now, there are no clear reasons that we can see that would justify correlating some of the error terms with each other.
+We will return to this possibility in a later section but, for now, there are no clear reasons that we can see that would justify correlating some of the error terms with each other.